The NHS reports that around a quarter of children aged two to 15 are overweight or obese.

-We also know that children who are obese are more likely to be obese as adults, and that obesity in adulthood raises the risk of developing a number of chronic diseases, such as heart disease, type 2 diabetes and some cancers.
+We also know that children who are overweight are more likely to be overweight as adults.
+In turn, obesity in adulthood raises the risk of developing a number of chronic diseases and some cancers.

 A number of factors contribute to this link.
-For those on the lowest incomes, the cost of a healthy diet can represent almost three quarters of their disposable income and less healthy foods tend to be cheaper.
+For those on the lowest incomes, the cost of a healthy diet can represent almost three quarters of their disposable income.
+Less healthy foods tend to be cheaper, too.

-The environment in more deprived areas can also mean higher exposure to fast food outlets and fewer opportunities to be active.
+In addition, deprived areas tend to offer higher exposure to fast food outlets and fewer opportunities to be active.

-However, for all children, it is not just about cutting down on calories but also about the quality of the diet, especially for children who are growing and developing.
+Reducing childhood obesity isn’t just about cutting down on calories, though.
+It’s also about the quality of the diet.
+This is especially the case for children who are growing and developing.

-And it is at school that teachers and school senior leadership teams can make a difference, whether it be through the curriculum, teaching cooking skills and the importance of healthy eating, or in ensuring the food children get at school is sufficient and healthy.
+And it is at school that teachers and school senior leadership teams can make a difference.
+We can do this through the curriculum as well as by ensuring the food children get at school is sufficient and healthy.

-Ensuring that children get the food education that they need, can give them the knowledge and skills to be in charge of making healthier decisions in the future.
+If we provide children with good food education, it can give them the knowledge and skills to be in charge of making healthier decisions in the future.

-Creating a whole school approach to tackling healthy eating is key.
-The current obesity crisis is, at least in part, down to our obesogenic environment and to tackle this, changes must be made to create a healthier environment across many different sectors.
+The key to boosting healthy eating among pupils is to adopt a whole school approach.
+The current childhood obesity crisis is, at least in part, down to our obesogenic environment.
+To tackle this, we need to create healthier environments across many different sectors.

-In 2020, the British Nutrition Foundation launched the Characteristics of good practice in teaching food and nutrition education in primary schools document.
+The British Nutrition Foundation’s Characteristics of good practice in teaching food and nutrition education in primary schools document offers detailed guidance.

 The guide centres on nine characteristics which make a useful starting place for schools to start: